 Because carbon monoxide molecules can so easily attach themselves to hemoglobin in red blood cells, it usually deprives tissue of much-needed oxygen.
 Inhaling high levels of carbon monoxide produces the formation of carboxyhemoglobin, restricting oxygen from reaching vital organs.

 Oxygenating the bloodstream usually requires placing the patient in a hyperbaric chamber where oxygen is forced into vital organs.
-However, the pure oxygen environment under pressure can create its own symptoms when the patient experiences adverse reactions including ear pain, elevated heart rate or other serious condition.
+However, the pure oxygen environment under pressure can create symptoms when the patient experiences adverse reactions including ear pain, elevated heart rate or other serious condition.

-The therapeutic complications associated with hyperbaric treatments can also produce gas embolism, seizures and trauma to the middle ear and sinuses.
+The therapeutic complications associated with hyperbaric treatments can also produce gas embolism, seizures, and trauma to the middle ear and sinuses.
 The treatment will often include monitoring the heart around-the-clock, along with pulse oximetry that measures oxygen saturation in the bloodstream.

 CO Exposure Lawsuit

 If you have been seriously injured and require carbon monoxide poisoning treatments to restore your health, you might have a case for compensation.
 You might be eligible for financial redress if you are suffering acute, sub-acute or chronic conditions from carbon monoxide poisoning.
-However, filing a case involving concentrated CO exposure is often legally complex and requires a comprehensive understanding of personal injury tort law.
+However, filing a case involving concentrated CO exposure is often legally complicated and requires a comprehensive understanding of personal injury tort law.

-Rosenfeld Injury Lawyers can provide legal representation to assist you in filing a lawsuit against all parties responsible for your injuries.
+Rosenfeld Injury Lawyers LLC can provide legal representation to assist you in filing a lawsuit against all parties responsible for your injuries.
 Potential defendants in your lawsuit might include property owners, landlords, property managers, service companies, product manufacturers and others.

 Our skilled law firm can investigate your case to develop a strong claim for recompense for your injuries related to carbon monoxide poisoning.
 Our lawyers can build the case to negotiate an out-of-court settlement or take the suit to trial.
-Hiring our team now is essential, because your case is time sensitive.
+Hiring our team now is essential because your compensation claim is time sensitive.
 All paperwork must be filed in the proper court before the expiration of the state’s statute of limitations.
 Call our law offices now at (888) 424-5757 to schedule a free no obligation consultation.
 We accept all carbon monoxide poisoning personal injury cases on contingency to avoid the need of paying any upfront fees.